Nicholas Hunt: Later life

 Hunt was Deputy Managing Director at Eurotunnel from 1987 to 1989 and Director-General of the Chamber of Shipping from 1991 to 1997.
 He also held part-time appointments including Chairman of the South West Surrey District Health Authority from 1990 to 1995, Chairman of Nuffield Hospitals from 1996 to 2001, Commissioner of the Commonwealth War Graves Commission from 1988 to 1992 and Chairman of Chatham Historic Dockyard from 1998 to 2005.
 He also became Chairman of Ferrero UK Ltd in 2005.

 Hunt was known to be a strong supporter of the nuclear deterrent and was Chairman of the Royal Navy Club of 1765 & 1785 (United 1889).
-He became Deputy Lieutenant to the Lord Lieutenant of Surrey on 23 January 1996.
+He became Deputy lieutenant to the Lord-lieutenant of Surrey on 23 January 1996.

 Hunt was appointed Rear-Admiral of the United Kingdom in 1994, holding that post until 1997 when he became Vice-Admiral of the United Kingdom and Lieutenant of the Admiralty, positions that he held until 2001.

 He died at his home on 25 October 2013 at the age of 82.

 Personal life

-In 1966 he married Meriel Eve Givan, daughter of Major Henry C. Givan of the Isle of Wight, formerly of Rangoon.
-Together they had two sons (the elder of whom is the former Foreign Secretary and the present Chancellor of the Exchequer Jeremy Hunt) and one daughter.
+In 1966, he married Meriel Eve Givan, daughter of Major Henry C. Givan of the Isle of Wight, formerly of Rangoon.
+Together they had two sons (the elder of whom is the former Foreign Secretary and the former Chancellor of the Exchequer Jeremy Hunt) and one daughter.
 Lady Hunt died in 2022.